netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   maintain continuity even if one path becomes unavailable.

-The use of backup paths or paths for redundant sending can be further improved by selecting of disjoint paths {{disjointness}}.
+The use of backup paths or paths for redundant sending can be further improved by analysing paths for overlap and selecting disjoint paths.
 This reduces the likelihood of multiple paths failing simultaneously.

 ## High Throughput